mvillafuertem/scala-1/topics/foundations/expressions.md

 But every expression which does not throw an exception must return a single value, so a `println` expression will return the _unit value_, which we write as `()`.
 There is virtually nothing interesting that can be done with the value `()`, but it exists in order to maintain the invariant that every expression returns a value.
-Nevertheless, expressions which return `()` are called _statements_, and the invariant on returning a value means that we can treat them like any other expression.
+Nevertheless, expressions which return `()` are a special kind of expression called a _statement_.
+The invariant that all expressions must return a value means that we can treat statements like other expressions.

 There is only one unit value, which means that every statement returns the _same_ value, regardless of what it does.
+The "interesting" action of statements is not in their return value, but in the side-effects they produce.

 When two statements appear after each other on separate lines, or separated by a semicolon (`;`), they will be evaluated one after the other.
 For example,